Transportation Data Education

 Data-driven policy and strategy are critical to meeting transportation goals.
 Where there is insufficient or incomplete data, there can be no effective solutions.
 It’s why we’ve focused our research efforts on filling data gaps, and why we house two national data clearinghouses – PORTAL and BikePed Portal – aimed at making transportation data more easily accessible to researchers and practitioners.

 Another key aspect is education.
 Over the years we have hosted a variety of offerings that support data collection and analysis, including:

-- *NEW 2021 Webinar Series* This summer we are launching a new quarterly webinar series focused on the issues and topics important to multimodal transportation data, lead by the the TREC Transportation Data Manager with support from our PORTAL partners.
+- *NEW 2021 Webinar Series* This summer we are launching a new quarterly webinar series focused on the issues and topics important to multimodal transportation data, led by the TREC Transportation Data Manager with support from our PORTAL partners.

 - Multi-Day Courses

 - Data Science Course - Part 1: Introduction to Scientific Computing for Planners, Engineers, and Scientists

 - Data Science Course - Part 2: Intermediate Scientific Computing for Planners, Engineers, and Scientists

 - Full and half-day Workshops